scred47/pleezer/README.md

 ## Troubleshooting

 If you encounter any issues while using **pleezer**, visit our [GitHub Discussions](https://github.com/roderickvd/pleezer/discussions) for help and advice.

-You can also post your issue there to get help from the community.
+Common volume-related issues:
+- Volume at maximum when connecting: Use `--initial-volume` to set a lower starting level
+- Volume variations between tracks: Enable `--normalize-volume` for consistent playback levels

 ## Building pleezer